craitano/picoCTF_2018_writeups/Cryptography/Crypto_Warmup_1.md

 ### Problem:

-Crpyto can often be done by hand, here's a message you got from a friend, llkjmlmpadkkc with the key of thisisalilkey.
-Can you use this table to solve it?.
+Crpyto can often be done by hand, here's a message you got from a friend, `llkjmlmpadkkc` with the key of `thisisalilkey`.
+Can you use this [table](https://2018shell3.picoctf.com/static/7e80900bd1afae76845553d895e271e1/table.txt) to solve it?.

 ### Solution: